yogski/awesome-nodejs-rest-api/README.md

 - [redis](https://www.npmjs.com/package/redis) : A high performance Node.js Redis client.
 - [sqlite](https://www.npmjs.com/package/sqlite) : A wrapper library written in Typescript with ZERO dependencies that adds ES6 promises and SQL-based migrations API to sqlite3
 ### ORM
+ORM is an abstraction layer between Node.js and database.
+It serves as data model definition, data caching, query builder, input sanitizer, and adapter for various databases, among others.

+Developers have divided [opinions about ORM](https://medium.com/@mithunsasidharan/should-i-or-should-i-not-use-orm-4c3742a639ce).
+Some love it, some hate it.
+There are trade-offs:
+- ORM has some learning curve
+- ORM makes writing complex query cumbersome
+- ORM makes code shorter
+- ORM makes data model consistent with database constraints
+- ORM caches data and reduce loan on database
+One key takeaway: ORM is valuable for common REST API service with simple query access (e.g CRUD).

+Interested in using ORM?
+Check out top-rated ORM packages below.
 - [knex](https://www.npmjs.com/package/knex) : A batteries-included, multi-dialect query builder for Node.js.
 - [mongoose](https://www.npmjs.com/package/mongoose) : A MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks.
 - [sequelize](https://www.npmjs.com/package/sequelize) : A promise-based Node.js ORM tool for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 - [waterline](https://www.npmjs.com/package/waterline) : Next-generation storage and retrieval engine, and the default ORM used in the Sails framework.
 Supports MySQL, MongoDB, neDB, and PostgreSQL.
 ### Request validation
+Under no circumstances a REST API could fully trust user's input.
+Invalid input may lead to an error that bring the service down, or worse, an injection attack with catastrophic consequences.
+That's why validation (including sanitation) is important in any REST API workflow.
+Check awesome validation packages available below.
+- [express-validator](https://www.npmjs.com/package/express-validator) : A validator middleware for Express framework, inspired by validator.js.
-- [joi](https://www.npmjs.com/package/joi) : The most powerful schema description language and data validator for JavaScript.
+- [joi](https://www.npmjs.com/package/joi) : The (self-proclaimed) most powerful schema description language and data validator for JavaScript.
+- [validator](https://www.npmjs.com/package/validator) : A library of string validators and sanitizers.
 ### Rate Limit
+Rate limit is feature of allowing limited number of request per period per IP address/token.
+For example, user can only send 1000 requests per day, and only 1 request per 10 second is allowed.
+Otherwise, server will send `429 Too Many Requests` HTTP response.
+It is useful feature when a REST API service has daily/monthly quota, or serve as security measure to prevent attacks.
+- [@nestjs/throttler](https://www.npmjs.com/package/@nestjs/throttler) : A Rate-Limiter for NestJS, regardless of the context.
+- [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) : Basic rate limit middleware for Express framework
-- [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit) : rate limit middleware for Fastify Framework
+- [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit) : Rate limit middleware for Fastify Framework
+- [hapi-rate-limitor](https://www.npmjs.com/package/hapi-rate-limitor) : Solid and easy to use rate limiting for Hapi framework.
-- [koa-ratelimit](https://github.com/koajs/ratelimit) : rate limit middleware for Koa framework.
+- [koa-ratelimit](https://github.com/koajs/ratelimit) : Rate limit middleware for Koa framework.
 ### Serve static files
 - [koa-static](https://www.npmjs.com/package/koa-static) : Static file serving middleware for Koa framework.
+- [serve-static](https://www.npmjs.com/package/serve-static) : Static file serving middleware for Express framework or an.
 ### File upload
+- [busboy](https://www.npmjs.com/package/busboy) : A node.js module for parsing incoming HTML form data.
+- [formidable](https://www.npmjs.com/package/formidable) : A Node.js module for parsing form data, especially file uploads.
+- [multer](https://www.npmjs.com/package/multer) : Node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
 ### Multimedia file
 ### HTTP client
 REST API receives request and send response through HTTP/HTTPS protocol.
 But what if the server needs to talk to other services while processing request?
 HTTP client is the answer.
 Here is the list of well-known packages.